onetonfoot/hkdataton/README.md

 # Hkdataton

-Various different langauges have been used, bellow are breif install instructions.
+Various different langauges have been used, bellow are breif install instructions and the logic behind using each.

 ## Python

 Install pandas via anaconda.
 Bellow are the libraies used

 * Scrapy - Web scraping framework
 * Pandas - Data for data cleaning